teresalgarra/draft-algarra-dtn-qos-00/draft-algarra-qos.md

 ### Bundle Retention

 The bundle retention parameter (value 3 in the QoS Parameter Registry in Section 5.1) indicates the deletion order if a node runs out of storage for the user.
-A new IANA registry, "Bundle Retention", is defined for the registration of retransmission requirements and the associated values; see Section 5.5.
+A new IANA registry, ''Bundle Retention'', is defined for the registration of retransmission requirements and the associated values; see Section 5.5.
 Bundles marked as a certain class MUST NOT be deleted if bundles with a higher class value are in the storage.
 In case of several bundles of the same class, deletion MUST be performed starting with the shortest time to live left.
 Bundles without a bundle retention marking MUST be treated as having value 12.